 Our MA Journalism is an intense programme that prepares graduates for the dynamic and competitive world of journalism and communications.

-It has the rare advantage of dual accreditation by the National Council for the Training of Journalists (NCTJ) and the British Journalism Training Council (BJTC).
+It has the rare advantage of dual accreditation by the National Council for the Training of Journalists (NCTJ) and the Broadcast Journalism Training Council (BJTC).
 This highly regarded combination, along with our impressive work placement and industry mentoring programmes, opens the doors to organisations including the BBC, ITV, The Express, Sky Sports and a whole network of local, regional and national newspapers and radio stations.